andersfugmann/ocaml-protoc-plugin/README.md

 * Configurable annotations for all generated types
 * Json serialization and deserialization based on protobuf specification
+* Implemented in pure Ocaml. making the library usable with `js-of-ocaml`, `melange`, etc.

 ## Comparison with other OCaml protobuf handlers.